class Net::IMAP::SequenceSet

 (aliased asslice

-): Returns the number or consecutive subset at a given offset or range of offsets. -
+): Returns the number or consecutive subset at a given offset or range of offsets in the sorted set. -

 at

-: Returns the number at a given offset. -
+: Returns the number at a given offset in the sorted set. -

 find_index

-: Returns the given number’s offset in the set
+: Returns the given number’s offset in the sorted set.

 Set cardinality: